strayTrain/SimpleGameplayAbilitySystem/README.md

 Abilities can activate other abilities and additionally support a parent child relationship where: if the parent ability gets cancelled then any child abilities it activated while it was running also get cancelled.

-Abilities also support multiplayer prediction i.e. when a player activates an ability, they don't have to wait for a response from the server before they see feedback on their screen.
+Abilities also support multiplayer prediction i.e. when a player activates an ability, they don't have to wait for permission from the server before they see feedback on their screen.

 ### 2. `USimpleAbilityComponent`
 `USimpleAbilityComponent` serves as the central component for managing abilities.
 It provides functions to: